UBC-Snowbots/IGVC2014/sb_flags/README.md

 Red line: where the code beleives there is the closest part of the red objects (highest red density)

 Green line: where the code beleives the robot should go

+#Compiling
+*(Non ROS, only works on linux I think)*

+ 1. Have OpenCV installed
+ 2. cd into .../sb_flags/bin
+ 3. make
+ 4. ./Sight (stupid name I know but I am not all that creative)